pavlosprotopapas/course-starter-harvard/slides/chapter1_01_introduction.md

 # Introduction

-Notes: In the first chapter, I will give you the necessary intuitions to help you become familiar with the basics of Regression.
+Notes: In the first chapter,  exercises will help you become familiar with the basics of Regression and gain some basic intuition.

 ---